Graph View

 Exporting Images

-The Graph View has a useful feature to share the visual representation of the network.
+The Graph View has a feature useful to share the visual representation of the network.
 You can export the contents of the view as an image.
 To do so, click on the Save Image toolbar button.
 The Save dialog will appear, select the location and the file format and click the Save button.
 You can save images in the .bmp, .gif, .jpg, .png, or .tif file formats.

 Filtering Nodes